 Although approval of isomaltulose may have a liberalising effect on international trade, the potential food applications for isomaltulose are limited in terms of market size.
-Therefore, amending the Code to permit the use of isomaltulose as a novel food will not be notified to the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measure (SPS) agreements as the permission is unlikely to significantly affect trade.
+Therefore, amending the Code to permit the use of isomaltulose as a novel food was not notified to the WTO under either the Technical Barrier to Trade or Sanitary and Phytosanitary Measure agreements as the permission was unlikely to significantly affect trade.